NxPKG/distronode-lint/src/distronodelint/rules/jinja.md

 This rule can report problems related to jinja2 string templates.
 The current version can report:

 - `jinja[spacing]` when there are no spaces between variables and operators, including filters, like `{{ var_name | filter }}`.
 This improves readability and makes it less likely to introduce typos.
 - `jinja[invalid]` when the jinja2 template is invalid, like `{{ {{ '1' }} }}`,
   which would result in a runtime error if you try to use it with Distronode, even if it does pass the Distronode syntax check.

 As jinja2 syntax is closely following Python one we aim to follow [black](https://black.readthedocs.io/en/stable/) formatting rules.
-If you are curious how black would reformat a small sniped feel free to visit [online black formatter](https://black.vercel.app/) site.
+If you are curious how black would reformat a small snippet feel free to visit [online black formatter](https://black.vercel.app/) site.
 Keep in mind to not include the entire jinja2 template, so instead of `{{ 1+2==3 }}`, do paste only `1+2==3`.

 In distronode, `changed_when`, `failed_when`, `until`, `when` are considered to use implicit jinja2 templating, meaning that they do not require `{{ }}`.
 Our